Elemental-Hacking-Team/CoBot-19/README.md

 # CoBot-19
 This is a easy to use rule-based chatbot that helps users to determine if they have Covid-19, the Flu or a Cold; based on the presence of certain symptoms.
+For the HackUNO2021 hackathon.

 ## Inspiration
 We wanted to create a chatbot related to health.